2030 Agenda – Sustainable Development Goals

 Finland supports the implementation of the goals also in developing countries

-In the implementation of the 2030 Agenda, general foreign and security policy and trade policy also play a central role.
-As a Member State of the European Union, Finland, for example, promotes the improvement of labour legislation everywhere in the world and, in international trade negotiations, takes into account the market access of products that are important for developing countries.
+General foreign and security policy and trade policy are also used to promote sustainable development.
+As a Member State of the European Union, Finland promotes, among other issues, the improvement of labour legislation everywhere in the world and, in international trade negotiations, takes into account the market access of products that are important for developing countries.

 How were the sustainable development goals established?